davenquinn/xenoliths/paper/text/figure-captions.md

 Cross sections showing the evolution of southern California during subduction of a large oceanic plateau during the late Cretaceous.

-#depth
-Depths from Ca-in-olivine geobarometry plotted against TA98 temperature.
-90, 95, and 100 mW/m^2
-conductive geotherms are plotted in the top right.
-Lines show per-sample maximum emplacement depths calculated using the expanded stability of high-chromian spinel [@ONeill1981] with error bars of 0.15 GPa.
-This data suggests that the samples were sourced from ~50--80 km depth.

 #neogene_sections
 Schematic cross-sections showing potential scenarios for modification of the marginal mantle lithosphere at the end of subduction in the early Miocene.